grafana/agent/docs/configuration-reference.md

 Note that currently, an Agent can only collect metrics from a single ElasticSearch server.
 However, the exporter is able to collect the metrics from all nodes through that server configured.

-The options for this integration follow the naming convention of the cli flags on the standalone exporter.

 Full reference of options: